 The hotel’s public areas and the villas are wheelchair-accessible, but the suites aren’t suitable for guests with mobility issues.

 Little Smiths of all ages are welcome at the Sanchaya and there’s plenty for them to do.
-Extra beds can be added to the Great House Veranda Suite, the One-Bedroom Villa and the Two-Bedroom Villa; under-4s stay free, over-4s are charged US$200 a night.
+Extra beds can be added to the Sanchaya Suite and Two-Bedroom Villa; under-12s stay free if sharing with their parents, but breakfast is $35USD for over-6s.

 Although at first glance it may seem like a couples’ retreat, the Sanchaya is very accommodating of children of any age and there’s plenty for them to do.

 Once you’ve exhausted pool-splashing and lawn-exploring, borrow bikes and helmets from the hotel (over-15s only) and pedal your way around the grounds (there’s some child-seat availability for little ones).
-The sky’s the limit in terms of organised activities, so just ask for what you’d like: the hotel can arrange treasure hunts; customised cultural lessons; dressing-up sessions in traditional, child-sized Indonesian costumes – you name it.
+The sky’s the limit in terms of organised activities, so just ask for what you’d like: the hotel can arrange treasure hunts, and so on.
 There’s also a small sandpit for tiny tots and a croquet lawn for older children.

 Both restaurants have a children’s menu and are happy to heat up baby food for guests.
 The bar serves child-friendly food, from burgers and chips to hot dogs and spaghetti.